www.BananaWind.us

 Banana Republican featured in the August 2004 issue of Sail Magazine

 I was set to purchase a nice 1989 Seaward 25 in the summer of 2009 as a replacement for Banana Republican; however, the sellers sold it out from under me.
-It probably proved fortunate because later on I decided that I would prefer something slightly smaller and was fortunate to find a nice Seaward 23 for sale in Michigan.
-It will remain in storage along the shores of Lake Michigan until I can pick it up in the spring of 2010.
-Ironically, this boat was located just several miles north of the one I almost purchased in the summer.
+It probably proved fortunate because later on I decided that I would prefer something slightly smaller and was fortunate to find a nice Seaward 23 (HIN HZk23358H001) for sale in Michigan.
+It remained in storage along the shores of Lake Michigan until I picked it up in the spring of 2010.
+Ironically, the boat was located just several miles north of the one I almost purchased in the summer.
 I wanted to find a nice to find a boat newer than Banana Republican and this one fit the bill being a 2001 model.
-It also possesses two other features I found attractive: wheel steering and an inboard diesel.
+It also possesses two other features I found attractive: wheel steering, auto pilot, and an inboard Yanmar 1GM10 diesel engine.After 13 years, I sold it to downsize to a much smaller boat (West Wight Potter 15) for the ease and simplicity of small-boat sailng, a return to my roots in the final phase of my sailing career.

 Photos